buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/Entities/IfcCompositeProfileDef.md

 # IfcCompositeProfileDef

 The _IfcCompositeProfileDef_ defines the profile by composition of other profiles.
 The composition is given by a set of at least two other profile definitions.
-Any profile definition (except for another composite profile) can be used to construct the composite.
+Any profile definition (except for another composite profile) can be used to construct the composite.<!-- end of definition -->

 > HISTORY  New entity in IFC2x.